faridekhalili/Appclustering/README.md

 You can follow the following steps to reproduce the results:
 > **Note:** The default values are set to produce the data and models presented in the paper.
 To produce these results, you can follow the following steps without worrying about the details.
 More detailed description is available in the next section.

+> **Note:** */root/Appclustering/output/sample.csv* is a small random sample of GOOGLE-PLAY.
+In case that you don't have time, you can use the small sample to see how scripts can be run.
+To use the small data set modify **preprocessed_data_path** specified in **config.toml**.
+Obviously it will not produce the same results as the full data set.

 ## 2. AppClustering:
 ---